ClusterHQ/flocker/docs/concepts/storage-profiles-content.rst

 .. note::
 	Flocker Storage Profiles is a new and exciting implementation, but it currently only has minimal features.
-	If you use a Storage Profile, it would be great to :ref:`hear from you <talk-to-us>` about how you use it and what features you would like to see in future releases.
+	If you use a Storage Profile, it would be great to :ref:`hear from you <talk-to-us>` about how it is being used and what features you would like to see in future releases.